mcd500/teep-device/docs/building_without_docker.md

 ### Clone and Build

 As a preparation step, it is required to setup the Intel SGX SDK.
-Please refer the preparation steps for building without Docker for SGX in ta-ref.pdf
+Please refer the preparation steps for building without Docker for SGX in ta-ref.pdf.

 ```sh